cabforum/netsec/docs/NSR.md

 ### 2.1 Trusted roles

-The CA MUST define Trusted Roles necessary — as applicable — to design, build, develop, implement, operate, and maintain its CA Infrastructure and Network Equipment.
+The CA MUST define Trusted Roles for the personnel who design, build, develop, implement, operate, and maintain its CA Infrastructure and Network Equipment.

 Each Trusted Role MUST have its responsibilities, privileges, and access documented.